 - Sunday May 21st (12-5pm): This will be your first session at Hayes Valley Art Works.
 We will discuss purchasing materials, the required book and reading schedule, and an overview of equipment, use of tools, ergonomics, site assessment basics and how to water the trees.
 You will have 3 weeks to purchase your materials.
-We will also be joined by special guest instructors for an Introduction to Permaculture on Friday and on Sunday.
-You are welcome and encouraged to attend both sessions.
+We will also be joined by special a guest instructor for an Introduction to Permaculture.
+You are welcome and encouraged to attend the session.

 - Sunday, June 4th (12-5pm): Your first design session.